Home > Combat Vehicles > Dragon > Dragon Armor Series (1:72 Scale) > World War II Series - Axis Vehicles (1:72 Scale) > Tiger I Ausf. H1 Heavy Tanks >

 Description Extended Information

 Dragon DRR60019 German Mid Production Sd.
 Kfz.
 181 PzKpfw VI Tiger I Ausf.
-H1 Heavy Tank with Zimmerit - "122", schwere Panzerabteilung 509, Armeegruppe Mitte, Kielce, Poland, 1944 (1:72 Scale) "The gun and armor of the Tiger were superb, making it in many ways the most formidable tank in service.
+H1 Heavy Tank with Zimmerit - "White 122", schwere Panzerabteilung 509, Armeegruppe Mitte, Kielce, Poland, 1944 (1:72 Scale) "The gun and armor of the Tiger were superb, making it in many ways the most formidable tank in service.
 Even so, it was poor in maneuver, it was slow, and its turret was a slow traverser in action.
 It was a tank which was, at its best, immobile in ambush, when its killing power was very frightening."

 - Douglas Orgill, "German Armor"